The Beams team removed all the stress and matched me with a wonderful contractor."

 Step 3 — Built by your vetted builder

-Your matched builder runs the project day to day — structure, staircase, insulation, electrics, plumbing and finishing.
+Your matched builder runs the project day to day — structure to finishing — under a fixed-price contract.
 Milestone payments held securely until you approve each stage.
 12-month workmanship warranty included.

 Why a loft conversion beats moving house